-Tires on balanced wheels wear approximately evenly over the entire tread tread when the prescribed inflation pressure is adhered to in good faith and when the wheel alignment is correct and the shock absorbers function properly.
-For uneven tire wear, refer to the technical troubleshooting in the appropriate chapter.
+Tires of balanced wheels wear approximately evenly over the entire tread path, provided that the prescribed inflation pressure is strictly observed, the wheels are correctly positioned, and the shock absorbers are functioning normally.
+If tires wear unevenly, see the technical diagnostics of faults in the relevant chapter.
 It is impossible to draw a definite conclusion about the durability of tire products, since their service life depends on various factors:

 - road surface;